 Dept. of Linguistics, UCLA

-advice to help make the process go smoothly.
+to help make the process go smoothly.

 If possible, come tell me in person what your general plans are, so I'll

 Put on paper what you are applying for, with addresses.

 On the same document, remind me of what courses you took from me, and when.